-Note: If you use applications such as multiplayer gaming, peer-to-peer connections, real-time communications such as instant messaging, or remote assistance (a feature in Windows XP), you should also enable Universal Plug and Play (UPnP) according to the instructions in Universal Plug and Play on page 89.
+Note: If you use applications such as multiplayer gaming, peer-to-peer connections, real-time communications such as instant messaging, or remote assistance (a feature in Windows XP), you should also enable Universal Plug and Play (UPnP) according to the instructions in Universal Plug and Play on page 105.

-To set up port triggering, you need to know which inbound ports the application needs.
-Also, you need to know the number of the outbound port that will trigger the opening of the inbound ports.
-You can usually determine this information by contacting the publisher of the application or user groups or newsgroups.
+To set up port triggering, you need to know which inbound ports the application needs and the number of the outbound port that will trigger the opening of the inbound ports.
+You can usually get this information by contacting the publisher of the application or user groups or newsgroups.

-To set up port triggering:

-1. Select Advanced >Advancec Setup > Port Forwarding/Port Triggering.

-2. Select the Port Triggering radio button to display the port triggering information.
+- > To set up port triggering: - 1.
+Select Advanced > Advanced Setup > Port Forwarding/Port Triggering. - 2.
+Select the Port Triggering radio button to display the port triggering information.